open-rmf/rmf_traffic_editor/traffic_editor/README.md

 You can add lift doors by lick the "Add..." button below the box showing the lift.
 Set Door type to "Double sliding" (The only supported type for now!), and align the doors to the edge of the lift (represented by the green box).
 After that, select which door you want to use on each floor by simply checking the boxes on the left.

+Lift waypoints at the center of the lift on each level can also be generated using the "Add lift waypoints" button in the dialog.

 ### Generating Custom Thumbnails

 Model thumbnails are used in `traffic_editor`.
 To generate a thumbnail, a simple working example is shown here to generate a `SUV`: